kugendran-naidoo/QTopoQA/qtdaqa/new_dynamic_features/model_training/README.md

    metadata JSON (best checkpoint, metrics history, coverage, etc.).
 5. `python monitor_best_model.py --run-dir training_runs/smoke_test --follow` –
    tail checkpoint progress in real time.
+   The table mirrors the leaderboard layout: each update prints the primary metric line, the secondary metric status, raw `val_loss`/`selection_metric`, and (when applicable) an `alt_selection_rank` line showing the checkpoint that would win if `selection_metric` were primary.

 Keep the resulting `training_runs/` folders intact; inference relies on the feature metadata and best-checkpoint links stored there.